mirrorps/taler-php/README.md

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see <a href="CONTRIBUTING.md" target="_blank" rel="noopener noreferrer">CONTRIBUTING.md</a> for guidelines.

 ---